Mustavi-Ibne-Masum/mustavi-ibne-masum.github.io/_pages/about.md

   - /about.html
 ---

-<span style="color:black; font-family:Georgia">Greetings!🖖🏻</span>
+<span style="color:black; font-family:Georgia">Greetings!🖖🏼</span>

-<p style="text-align:justify; color:black; font-family:Georgia">I am a recent graduate from the Department of CSE,
+<p style="text-align:justify; color:black; font-family:Georgia">This is Mustavi Ibne Masum.
+I am working as a Junior Software Engineer at <a href="https://www.rite.com.bd/">RITE Solutions Ltd.</a> I graduated from
-<a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
-I obtained my Bachelor's degree in Computer Science and
+<a href="https://aust.edu/">Ahsanullah University of Science and Technology</a> with a Bachelor's degree in Computer Science and
-Engineering from the same university.
+Engineering.
 My career aspiration is to become both software engineer and scientist doing research in my field.
 I am particularly interested in working on NLP and Vision works. </p>